slothbear/LCMax/readme.md

 ## Farmville Live Chat Window Too Small!
 ## And too many ads in the column!

+### summary
+Get rid of the game recommendations and make the Live Chat window taller.

+Is this magic?
+No. Is this dangerous?
+No. The link you install below changes two display properties.
+Nothing nefarious.

+See something that could be done better?
+Please create a new [issue](https://github.com/slothbear/lcmax/issues).

 ### before:
 ![tiny chat window](images/tiny_chat.png)

-* Close your Farmville window.
+1. Close your Farmville window.
-* Drag the link below (labeled "LCmax") to your bookmark bar (or anywhere in your bookmarks).
+1. Drag the link below (labeled "LCmax") to your bookmark bar (or anywhere in your bookmarks).
   * NOTE: Don't click the link.
 That does nothing.
-Drag it!
+Drag it.
   * If that doesn't make sense watch this [tutorial video](https://www.youtube.com/watch?v=-E6h7Z5fPlg) that demonstrates the dragging process.

 <a href="javascript: var styleElement = document.createElement('style');document.head.appendChild(styleElement);var styleSheet = styleElement.sheet;styleSheet.insertRule('._3ss {display: none;}');styleSheet.insertRule('.uiScrollableAreaWrap { max-height: 540px !important; }');">LCmax</a>

-* Open Farmville (and wait for it to settle in).
+1. Open Farmville (and wait for it to settle in).
-* Click the **LCmax** bookmark in your bookmarks bar.
+1. Click the **LCmax** bookmark in your bookmarks bar.

 ### after (watch the right column):
 ![tall chat window](images/tall_chat.png)